usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Determine Your Organizational Maturity.md

 Traditional government acquisition strategies were built around static requirements and predictable outcomes.
 But modern digital services are iterative, user-centered, and often dependent on evolving conditions.
 This mismatch introduces risk when agencies try to conduct overly complex solicitations when their internal teams are not at the level that can execute the outcomes.

 **Organizational maturity in this context refers to:**
-* Familiarity with iterative/agile delivery
+* Familiarity with iterative/Agile delivery
 * Capacity to manage modular teams and contracts
 * Governance alignment for experimentation and change
 * Comfort with new pricing models, evaluation methods, and performance measures

  **Key Point:** Maturity is not about agency size—it's about readiness.

-## Four Foundational Risk Axioms for Digital Procurement
+## Four foundational risk axioms for digital procurement

 1. Procurement Time is Inversely Proportional to Flexibility
    * Large, multi-year contracts make it harder to pivot if the vendor underperforms.